BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Santa Cruz for sunshine and fewer crowds?
+When's the absolute best time to visit Santa Cruz to catch the iconic fog, and is it always a bad thing?

-Are there any local 'rules' or customs I should be aware of?
+Are there any particular safety concerns I should be aware of in Santa Cruz?

 Ready to Plan Your Trip?